-Changes or Modifications - The Town Board reserves the right to interpret, change, modify, or eliminate any provision contained in this Employee Handbook.
+Changes or Modifications - The Town Board, in cooperation with the Personnel Committee, reserves the right to interpret, change, modify, or eliminate any provision contained in this Employee Handbook.
 In addition, this Employee Handbook is subject to alteration by resolutions of the Town Board, changes in Town and/or departmental rules, or changes in federal, state or local statutes, rules, or regulations.
 (This is not meant to be a comprehensive list).